dyutibhaba/azure-devops-kubernetes-terraform-pipeline/readme.md

-# Currency Exchange Micro Service - H2
+# Currency Exchange Microservice - H2

 Run com.in28minutes.microservices.currencyconversionservice.CurrencyConversionServiceApplicationH2 as a Java Application.